BetterToken/info_bettertoken/src/FAQ/bettertoken_faq.md

 BetterToken has a dedicated fiber connection to its datacenter of 1GBit up/down.
 This boils down to 120MB per second (give or take).

+### I Want to Become a Farmer but I Am Not Technical at All and I Don't Know Where to Start.
+What Should I Do?
+BetterToken has multiple options available to anyone, no technical experience is needed to: [Host A Node](node_hosting.md), Run a [SoHo Node](soho_nodes.md), or in the future become a [Cloud Farmer](cloudfarming.md).
+Feel free to reach out to us on [support@bettertoken.com](mailto:support@bettertoken.com) at any time if you need additional help.
+We are more than happy to help you.

 ## SoHo Nodes

+### What Does Plug & Farm Mean?

-### How Much ThreeFold Tokens Will SoHo Nodes Farm For Me?
+### How Many ThreeFold Tokens Will SoHo Nodes Farm For Me?
 In the [SoHo Node section](soho_nodes.md) we have added 3 simulations for each node.
 Important to note is that these are simulations of scenarios that could happen but should not be looked at as a guarantee in any shape or form.